Earth's unsolved mysteries

 Scientists think Earth was a dry rock after it coalesced 4.5 billion years ago.
 So where did this essential chemical, H2O, come from?
 Perhaps an interstellar delivery system, in the form of massive impacts about 4 billion years ago.
 Pummeled by icy asteroids, the Earth could have replenished its water reservoirs during the period, called the Late Heavy Bombardment.
 But the beginnings of Earth's water are shrouded in mystery because so little rock evidence remains from this time period.

 The stuff of legend and lore, Earth's core has long fascinated writers as well as scientists.
 For a while, the composition of Earth's unreachable core was a solved mystery … at least in the 1940s.
 With meteorites as proxy, scientists gauged the planet's original balance of essential minerals, and noted which were missing.
 The iron and nickel absent in Earth's crust must be in the core, they surmised.
 But gravity measurements in the 1950s revealed those estimates were incorrect.
 The core was too light.
 Today, researchers continue to guess at which elements account for the density deficit beneath our feet.
 They're also puzzled by the periodic reversals in Earth's magnetic field, which is generated by the outer core's flowing liquid iron.

-How did the moon get here?Did a titanic collision between the Earth and a Mars-size protoplanet form the moon?
+Did a titanic collision between the Earth and a Mars-size protoplanet form the moon?
 There's no universal consensus on this giant impactor theory, because some details don't pan out.
 For example, the chemical composition of both rocky bodies matches so closely it suggests the moon was born from Earth, not a separate impactor.
 But a fast-spinning young Earth could have flung off enough molten rock during impact to form a chemically similar moon, other models suggest.

 Was life brewed on Earth or sparked in interstellar space and delivered here on meteorites?
 The most basic life components, such as amino acids and vitamins, have been found on ice grains inside asteroids and in the most extreme environments on Earth.
 Figuring out how these parts combined to form the first life is one of biology's biggest hurdles.
 And no direct fossil traces of Earth's first inhabitants — which were probably primitive, rock-chewing bacteria — have yet been found.

 We owe our existence to cyanobacteria, microscopic creatures that helped to radically transform Earth's atmosphere.
 They pumped out oxygen as waste, and filled the skies with oxygen for the first time about 2.4 billion years ago.
 But rocks reveal oxygen levels cruised up and down like a roller coaster for 3 billion years, until they stabilized around the Cambrian Period about 541 million years ago.
 So did bacteria spike the air, or was there another contributing factor?
 Understanding the shift to an oxygen-rich Earth is a key factor in decoding the history of life on our planet.

 The appearance of complex life in the Cambrian, after 4 billion years of Earth history, marks a unique turning point.
 Suddenly there were animals with brains and blood vessels, eyes and hearts, all evolving more quickly than during any other planetary era known today.
 A jump in oxygen levels just before this Cambrian explosion has been offered as explanation, but other factors could explain the mysterious rise of the animals, such as the arms race between predator and prey.

-When did plate tectonics start?Thin plates of hardened crust knocking about Earth's surface make for beautiful mountain sunsets and violent volcanic eruptions.
+Thin plates of hardened crust knocking about Earth's surface make for beautiful mountain sunsets and violent volcanic eruptions.
 Yet geologists still don't know when the plate tectonics engine revved up.
 Most of the evidence has been destroyed.
 Just a handful of tiny mineral grains called zircons survive from 4.4 billion years ago, and they tell scientists the first continental-like rocks already existed.
 But the evidence for early plate tectonics is controversial.
 And geologists still wonder how continental crust forms.